 We are exposed to interest rate risk related to our debt.
 From time to time we borrow amounts on our Credit Line for working capital and other liquidity needs.
-Under the Amended Credit Agreement that became effective on October 2, 2012, we may elect to pay interest on outstanding borrowings on our Credit Line based on LIBOR or a base rate (based on the prime rate of U.S. Bank) plus an applicable margin as defined in the Amended Credit Agreement.
+Under the Amended Credit Agreement, we may elect to pay interest on outstanding borrowings on our Credit Line based on LIBOR or a base rate (based on the prime rate of U.S. Bank) plus an applicable margin as defined in the Amended Credit Agreement.
 Accordingly, changes in interest rates would impact our results of operations in future periods.
-A 100 basis point increase in interest rates would have had an approximately \$0.1 million impact on reported net income for the year ended December 31, 2015.
+A 100 basis point increase in interest rates would have an approximately \$0.3 million annual impact on net income based on our outstanding Credit Line balance at December 31, 2016.